z-dev/web-training/courses/core/12-http-apis.md

 * Powerful hardware
   * If someone loads an app on their smartphone and it tries to locally compute some really complex thing it's going to be slow.
 Instead you can query a http api and let a MASSIVE server do this for you :) .
 * Scalability
   * You could host your HTTP API on a single Core 2 duo server with 4GB of ram.
 But when you have a lot of users you might face 1000 HTTP requests per minute.
 At some point, your server will not cope and the requests will take longer.
-At some point some people won't get answers.
+At some point some people won't even get responses any more (a HTTP timeout).
   * With HTTP APIs you can host 2x Core 2 Duo server with 4GB of ram.
 You then put a very lightweight, industrial strength HTTP server at the front which simply diverts requests on to one of the two.
 This is called a load balancer.
 NGINX and HA-Proxy are the big ones.
 * Keeping things REALLY seperate (and reusable)
   * If you put all your code all in one project it tends to grow and grow and eventually becomes a steaming mess.
 Some people think that splitting things out might help.
 (This is a hard topic.)